keenlyhere/daily-mood/README.md

 # Daily Moo'd

-## 🐄 **About**
+## 🐮 **About**

-Daily Moo'd, a clone of the mobile Lifestyle app, DailyBean, is website for users to track their daily feelings and tasks.
-It currently has 4 features: (1) Dailies: Full CRUD, (2) Tasks: Full CRUD, (3) Pets: Full CRUD, (4) Shop: read and update.
+Daily Moo'd, a clone of the mobile Lifestyle app, DailyBean, is a web application for users to track their daily feelings and tasks.
+It currently has 4 features: (1) Dailies: Full CRUD, (2) Tasks: Full CRUD, (3) Pets: create, read, and update, (4) Shop: read and update.

 [Click to view Daily Moo'd Live](https://daily-mood.onrender.com/)